Jaraguá do Sul: Sports

-Malwee/Jaraguá, formerly known as Associação Desportiva Jaraguá, is a successful futsal club, which have won the national league twice.
+Malwee/Jaraguá, formerly known as Associação Desportiva Jaraguá, is a successful futsal club, which has won the national league twice.
 In 2007, the city's arena, named Arena Jaraguá, hosted the final matches of the Grand Prix de Futsal.
 The arena also hosted two Ultimate Fighting Championship events, UFC on FX 8 in 2013 and UFC Fight Night 36 in 2014.

 The city's football (soccer) club is Grêmio Esportivo Juventus.
 The retired goalkeeper Eduardo Roberto Stinghen, nicknamed Ado, was born in the city in 1946.
-Also, Filipe Luís, who previously played for Flamengo, was born in the city.
+Filipe Luís, who previously played for Flamengo, was also born in the city.

 Industry

 The local economy is mainly based in metallurgy and clothing industries.
-The city was the origin for several worldwide companies, like WEG (electric motors and industrial electronics), Marisol (clothing), Duas Rodas (food seasoning), Malwee (clothing), Menegotti (construction equipment) and many others.
+The city was the origin for several worldwide companies, like WEG Industries (electric motors and industrial electronics), Marisol (clothing), Duas Rodas (food seasoning), Malwee (clothing), Menegotti (construction equipment) and many others.
 The city is the 7th largest economy of the state.